MuckyTaters/MuckyVision3/README.md

 You should have received a copy of the GNU
 General Public License along with this program.
 If not, see http://www.gnu.org/license

+IMPORTANT ADDITIONAL INFORMATION AND DISCLAIMER:

+   The images whose data is contained within this project were created by MuckyTaters and share the same license as the code.
+They are provided in good faith, but the creator cannot guarantee that their use will not infringe third party intellectual property rights, particularly with regard to copying the look and feel of existing software.

+   If you use any of the images contained in this project, you must perform the same due diligence, with regard to third party intellectual property rights, as would be required if you had created the images yourself.

+   This statement does not constitute, nor should be considered a replacement for, legal advice.

 Contents: